akshatkarani/Advanced-Data-Structures-in-C-/README.md

 # Advanced-Data-Structures-in-C-
 Advanced data structures in C++.
 Implementation as given in CLRS

-Create issue for any data structure that you feel should be add and create a PR.
+Create issue for any data structure that you feel should be added and create a PR implementing one.

 # Contributing Guidelines
 Follow a proper style of coding and add proper comments.